Danko/Fjeld/Andersen: Reception

 The album received perfect reviews from Fredrik Wandrup in Dagbladet, issuing 6 out of 6 stars, as well as in Glåmdalen who already called it as "album of the year".
 Furthermore, the album received favourable reviews in the Norwegian newspapers VG ("die throw" 5), Bergens Arbeiderblad (album of the week), Nordlandsposten (album of the week), Fædrelandsvennen and Harstad Tidende.
-Mediocre to above-average reviews were printed by Bergens Tidende and Drammens Tidende ("die throw" 4).
+It received mediocre to above-average reviews by Bergens Tidende and Drammens Tidende ("die throw" 4).